 - spray, brush, or roll

 - use as an interior primer or top-coat…or exterior primer

 These paints are adhesive coatings.
 This is more than just a coat of paint, in that the thick coating is bonded to the lead paint.
 It is important to follow product instructions exactly to be sure that a strong, long-lasting bond is created.

 Can I remove lead paint myself?

-Yes, but you need training.
-I will only advise you as to where you can get the training: you should only trust the EPA and not handyman-websites.
+I will only advise you as to where you can get the training: you should only trust the EPA and not handyman websites like this one!
 This work comes with much danger.